raghavchhetri/raghavchhetri.github.io/_posts/2020-11-17-immune-system-cheat-sheet.md

 2.2 T-cells

-* There are two varieties of T-cells: helper T-cells and killer T-cells
+* There are two kinds of T-cells: **helper T-cells** and **killer T-cells**

-* The helper T-cells release more cytokines (ie sounds the alarm bells) to prime the maturation of B-cells
+* Helper T-cells release more cytokines (ie sounds the alarm bells) to prime the maturation of B-cells

-* The killer T-cells directly kill the infected cells in our body
+* Killer T-cells directly kill the infected or hijacked cells

 * Remain in the body as memory T-cells once infection is cleared.
 These memory lymphocytes remain dormant until same pathogen or protein fragments are encountered again